Moose2Model/Moose2Model2/README.md

 # Moose2Model2
-Explore SOMIX models with JavaSript
+Explore SOMIX models in your Web Browser